Joe Mixon Player Prop Bets for NFL Week 9 | Cincinnati vs. Cleveland 11/7/2021

 Matchup vs. Cleveland

-- Mixon, in eight matchups against the Browns, has run for a TD three times (including multiple scores in one game).
+- Mixon has had a rushing touchdown in three games versus the Browns, and had multiple TDs in one of those games.

-- In terms of defending against the run, the Browns are third in the league, conceding 84.8 yards per game.
+- The Browns give up 84.8 yards per game on the ground, the NFL's third-ranked rush defense.

-- The Bengals are up against the NFL's eighth-ranked D when it comes to rushing TDs allowed (six this year).
+- The Bengals are up against the NFL's eighth-ranked D when it comes to rushing TDs conceded (six this season).

 Recent Performances

-- Against the Jets last week, Mixon rushed 14 times for 33 yards and scored one touchdown.
+- In last week's matchup with the Jets, Mixon ran for 33 yards on 14 carries while scoring one touchdown on the ground.

-- He added four receptions for 58 yards and scored one touchdown in the passing game.
+- He put up 58 yards on four receptions and caught one touchdown pass.

 - During his last three games, Mixon has taken 44 carries for 186 yards (62.0 per game) and two touchdowns.

-- Mixon also has nine catches for 117 yards (39.0 per game) and two touchdowns.
+- He's also caught nine passes for 117 yards (39.0 per game) and two touchdowns.

 Mixon's Cincinnati Teammates